SUSTechHSAS/multiply-or-release/docs/Checkpoint.md

 ## Checkpoint Progress Summary

+The `main` branch is runnable.
+The program currently accepts no input in any way.
+Just use `cargo run --release` to run the simulation locally.
+Though be advised that the build time can be very long.

 Currently, we have implemented most of the core functionality of the game.
-The panel where the balls fall is mostly complete other than minor alterations to asthetics, as well as any possible additions to new abilities.
+The panel where the balls fall is mostly complete other than minor alterations to aesthetics, as well as any possible additions to new abilities.
 The battlefield is mostly complete, as turrets spawn bullets with a charge, and release them depending on triggered abilities within the panel.
 Bullets bounce off each other in proportion to their charge, however we are considering changing how our current implementation handles the "bounce", as it doesn't match perfectly what we are hoping for.
 The bullets collide with tiles of opposing colors, changing them to match the bullet owners color.
 Turrets change direction to aim in different directions as time progresses.
 When a bullet hits the turret, the turret is destroyed.

 Current planned features still requiring implementation:
 - Tiles darkening when a bullet matching its team color hits it